Selecting a Graduate Program

 Although the majority of individuals are now entering the field of school psychology with undergraduate degrees in psychology, students continue to enter graduate school with a variety of degrees including education, sociology, and child development to name a few.
 Your major field is less important if you have sufficient background knowledge in areas applicable to school psychology—child development, psychology, education, etc. While an undergraduate major or minor in psychology is an advantage, it is not a requirement for graduate study in school psychology.
 Typically, school psychology training programs have certain prerequisite courses that must be completed by all applicants or admitted students.
 Clarify these prerequisites in advance so that you will have sufficient time to complete all such requirements.

-Many school psychology programs provide financial support to help defer the costs of graduate school.
-During the 2005–2006 school year, 69% of doctoral-level students, 57% of specialist-level students and 55% of master's-level students received financial support.
-Such support typically involves graduate research and teaching assistantships, tuition waivers, grants, and/or graduate scholarships or fellowships.
-Additional financial assistance opportunities may be available for minority students.
+Many school psychology students receive financial support to help defer the costs of graduate school, which may consist of federal aid, student loans, or monetary assistance by the academic program or institution.
+During the 2016–2017 school year, an average of 7.7 first year specialist-level students and 5.2 first year doctoral students received funding to complete their graduate education.
+When looking at all enrolled students receiving assistance, an average of 13.6 (specialist-level) and 18.6 (doctoral-level) students per program received funding.
+Hours required for work-study positions, which may include graduate or teaching assistantships, were reported as an average of 11.5 per week for specialist-level students, and 14.3 hours per week for doctoral students.
 Applicants should request financial information directly from the school psychology program.
 It also may be helpful to contact the university's Financial Aid Office or Graduate School.
 When inquiring about financial aid, ask about the amount of aid, the nature and extent of services expected in return, the period of commitment, and the likelihood that the assistance will continue over time.

 Every school psychology student should receive practica experiences that expose one to the field of school psychology.
 Practica occurs during the core program of studies and comes before an internship.
 A one-year internship should be the culminating experience of your school psychology program and helps to integrate the knowledge and skills acquired earlier in your studies.
 It should be a comprehensive experience that is closely supervised by a school psychologist who holds the appropriate credential for the setting.
 Be sure to ask what support is provided students to find both practica and internship sites.
 Ask where interns are placed and whether those placements provide a salary/stipend.
 Ask if your university will allow you to complete your internship out-of-state and, if so, how university-based supervision is arranged.